 No sophomore slump here.
 Reebok followed up on the classic Question sneaker for NBA legend Allen Iverson with another one of the best basketball shoes of all time, the Answer, an aggressive look that fit the tenacity the Hall of Fame baller played with.
 Released in 1997, the highlight of the shoe was Reebok’s acclaimed DMX cushioning system.

-Nike is still making signature sneakers for NBA icon LeBron James, who continues to dominate the court today, but the best shoe for the baller is still his first.
+Nike Basketball is still making signature sneakers for NBA icon LeBron James, who continues to dominate the court today, but the best shoe for the baller is still his first.
 King James rocked the Air Zoom Generation during his first-ever game in October 2003, immediately catching the attention of sneakerheads.
+(In February 2004, he would turn heads during the NBA Rookie Challenge the same weekend as the all-star game with a polarizing “Wheat” pair.)
 And 14 years later, those same fans — and a legion of new ones — went just as crazy when the Swoosh dropped a retro release of the look for the first time.

 NBA star Stephen Curry made Under Armour relevant in the basketball marketplace.
 Not long after leaving Nike for the Baltimore-based athletic brand, Under Armour created one of the best basketball shoes of all time, the Curry One, the first-ever signature shoe for the baller — and it quickly became a hit with both hoops fans and sneaker addicts.
 And it’s special to Curry and the label: he wore the model en route to his first NBA championship in 2015 against LeBron James and the Cleveland Cavaliers.